 The side elevation of the Royal Oak is prominent from its car park.

-The Zion Chapel was a non-conformist place of worship with a Sunday School and is dated 1845.
+Oak Cottages, of which numbers 1 and 2 are listed, stand behind.
+The Zion Chapel was a non-conformist place of worship with a Sunday School and is dated 1843.
 The neighbouring houses, Hilva, Dawlish, Sunnyside and South Down View were constructed by the time of the 1910 map.

 The south side of The Street has a slightly disjointed appearance due to a markedly varied building line.
-Some Twentieth Century inserts were set back to provide parking spaces or garaging, to the detriment of the street scene.
+Some cottages, originally set back for cottage gardens, now provide parking spaces or garaging, to the detriment of the street scene.

-A similar blight can affect traditional houses on the north side where front gardens have been sacrificed for off-street parking.

-I, 2 and 3 Brewery Cottages and neighbouring mid-Twentieth Century flats adopt a more appropriate relationship with The Street.
+A similar blight can affect houses on the north side where shallower front gardens have been sacrificed for off-street parking.
+1, 2 and 3 Brewery Cottages and neighbouring mid-Twentieth Century flats adopt a more appropriate relationship with The Street.
 Dyke Farm House dates from the end of the Seventeenth Century and is Grade II listed.